BarisAlbayrakIEEE/StructuralAnalysis/README.md

 3. DCG_node_data: dict{ np.uint32: np.ndarray[np.dtype] }: np.dtype packs the type data. np.uint32 presents the type code which will be explained soon.
 4. FE_link: str

-Now we store the data in very efficient np.ndarray and np.dtype combination as the objects of the same type are stored in a contiguous array.
+Now, we store the data in very efficient np.ndarray and np.dtype combination as the objects of the same type are stored in a contiguous array.
 However, the indexing compatibility between the 1st two containers (lets call this as global indexing) and the 3rd one (type local indexing) has been lost.
 We need to define another containerr which will relate the global indexing to the type local indexing.
 Now we have two new containers: